Percona Server for MySQL 8.4 source installation prerequisites¶

 dnf install cmake gcc gcc-c++ ncurses-devel openssl-devel libudev-devel libaio-devel bison wget curl

-Debian, Ubuntu (package manager: apt):
+Install on Debian or Ubuntu (package manager: apt):

 apt install cmake gcc g++ libncurses-dev libssl-dev libudev-dev libaio-dev bison wget curl